Towards Contextual Learning in Few-shot Object Classification: Experiments

 \subsection{Dataset and settings}

-\paragraph{Visual Genome \cite{krishnavisualgenome}.} Traditional FSL datasets such as \textit{mini}Imagenet \cite{vinyals2016matching} and CUB-200 \cite{welinder2010caltech} mainly contain images with only one object and little context except background.
-Therefore, we rather experiment on Visual Genome, which is a large dataset of scenes with several objects in each image.

-We randomly split the images in 70\%/10\%/20\% train, validation and test sets, respectively.
-We start by using the public splits by Zablocki \etal. \cite{zablocki2019context} that keep 50\% of classes for train and 50\% for test.
-However, a closer look at those sets showed that some test classes are very similar to train classes, which could bias generalization evaluations.
-For instance, ``bottle'' and ``television'' are in the train set, but ``bottles'' and ``TV'' are test classes.
-To solve this issue, we filter the test classes whose Word2vec \cite{mikolov2013distributed} embeddings have a cosine similarity higher than 0.75 with any of the train classes.
-It effectively removes singular/plural nouns and closely related concepts such as ``police'' (train class) and ``policeman'' (test class).
+Traditional FSL datasets such as \textit{mini}Imagenet \cite{vinyals2016matching} and CUB-200 \cite{welinder2010caltech} mainly contain images with only one object and little context.
+Therefore, we rather experiment on Visual Genome \cite{krishnavisualgenome} and Open Images \cite{OpenImages}, which are large datasets of scenes with several objects in each image. \paragraph{Visual Genome \cite{krishnavisualgenome}.} We randomly split the images in $70\%/10\%/20\%$ \textit{train}, \textit{validation} and \textit{test} sets, respectively.
+We start by using the public splits by Zablocki \etal. \cite{zablocki2019context} that keep $50\%$ of classes for \textit{base+val} classes and $50\%$ for \textit{novel} classes.
+However, a closer look at those sets showed that some \textit{novel} classes are very similar to \textit{base} classes, which could bias generalization evaluations.
+For instance, ``bottle'' and ``television'' are in the \textit{base} set, but ``bottles'' and ``TV'' are \textit{novel} classes.
+To solve this issue, we filter the \textit{novel} classes whose Word2vec \cite{mikolov2013distributed} embeddings have a cosine similarity higher than $0.75$ with any of the \textit{base} or \textit{val} classes.
+It effectively removes singular/plural nouns and closely related concepts such as ``police'' (\textit{base} class) and ``policeman'' (\textit{novel} class).
 This will prevent our model from picking on those biases that would overestimate FSL performance.

-We use the bounding box annotations to crop image parts that correspond to objects, and we remove examples whose smallest side is less than 25 pixels.
-Following this, we remove the classes that appear in less than 10 images.
-This finally results in 1211 train classes $\mathcal{C}_{train}$ and 829 test classes~$\mathcal{C}_{test}$.
+We use the bounding box annotations to crop image parts that correspond to objects, and we remove examples whose smallest side is less than $25$ pixels.
+Following this, we remove the classes that appear in less than $10$ images.
+We also form a set of validation classes for hyper-parameter search.
+This finally results in $969$ \textit{base} classes, $242$ \textit{val} classes and $829$ \textit{novel} classe.